meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

 * Small range of values for a feature
 * Discarding important features
 >@Training Process

+eg. Faults occur during the process of training for example too more pictures are added resulting in overfitting of the network problem

 * Wrong management of memory resources
 * Reference for non-existing checkpoint
-* Model too big to fitinto available memory
+* Model too big to fit into available memory
 * Missing data augmentation
 * Redundant data augmentation
 >@Optimiser